Eurasian Elk: Profile and Information

 Size

-Male Eurasian elks are larger than the females and could weigh from 380 kg to 650 kg, and adult elks can stand up to 4.6 to 6.9 ft (1.4–2.1 m) high at the shoulder.
+Male Eurasian elks are larger than females and can weigh from 380 kg to 650 kg, and adult elks can stand up to 4.6 to 6.9 ft (1.4–2.1 m) high at the shoulder.

-The largest confirmed size for the Eurasian elk was a bull hunted at the Yukon River in September 1897, and it weighed 820 kg (1,808 lb).
+The largest confirmed size for the Eurasian elk was a bull hunted at the Yukon River in September 1897, weighing 820 kg (1,808 lb).

 The bull also measured about 2.33 m (7.6 ft) high at the shoulder.
-There’s also been a report that there are bulls that are even larger than the Yukon River bull.
+There’s also been a report that bulls are even larger than the Yukon River bull.

 Ecology

 The Eurasian elk can be found all over Sweden except the island of Gotland.
-The elk prefers forest facing wetlands.
-The clear-cutting of forestry is practiced by Northern Europe.
+The elk prefers forest-facing wetlands.
+Clear-cutting forestry is practiced in Northern Europe.

 This helps to provide healthy sources of seedlings, and this practice is very favorable to the elk.